 Strawberries are sweetest at room temperature.
 However, if you need them to last for more than two days, you should store them in a paper towel lined container in the fridge.

 Yes, you should wash strawberries before eating them because pesticides are used on most strawberry plants.
-Wait to wash them until right before eating.
+However, wait to wash them until right before eating.

 Now that you know when to buy them and how to store them, you’re ready to make some fantastic desserts.
 Here are some of my favorite strawberry desserts.